THE ORGANIZATIONAL PENDULUM — INSTRUMENT NO. 01

 Three products launched in Q1 without a shared roadmap.
 One overlapped with a BU initiative nobody told the product team about.
 Another created compliance exposure that nobody surfaced until a quarterly review.
 The team celebrated velocity.
 The CFO is calculating the cost of rework.

 Both positions feel right from the inside.
-That's what makes the cycle so hard to break.
 The people adding governance are right that it was missing.
 The people cutting it are right that it calcified.
 Each fix becomes the next problem.

 The swing is structural.
 You don't will your way past it.